Boolean

 condition: branches → any | branches is-a?: Block

-, this construct takes a block pairing tests with their branch, and goes through each pairing until a test yields True
+Similar to Scheme's cond, this construct takes a block pairing tests with their branch, and goes through each pairing until a test yields True, in which case it evaluates the expression that test was associated with.

-If no branches yield True
+If no branches yield True, @no-true-branches is raised.

-NOTE: This is a macro which expands to chained if:then:else:
+NOTE: This is a macro which expands to chained if:then:else: dispatches.

 Example: